Brief MCP Setup Guide

 AI:

-Searches Brief "Yes, we decided to use Clerk for authentication (Decision BRI-42, logged 2 weeks ago).
+Searches Brief "Yes, we decided to use Clerk for authentication (Decision D-42, logged 2 weeks ago).
 The rationale was to avoid building auth from scratch and get SSO support out of the box."

 Example 2: Record a New Decision